lmammino/norrisbot/README.md

 ## The Making of

-The NorrisBot has been developed in collaboration with [Scotch.io](https://scotch.io).
+Version 1 of NorrisBot has been developed in collaboration with [Scotch.io](https://scotch.io).
 A [very detailed article](https://scotch.io/tutorials/building-a-slack-bot-with-node-js-and-chuck-norris-super-powers) has been published to explain every single line of code.
 It also explains you how to deploy the bot on a free Heroku instance, so you should give it a shot!

 Enjoy your reading!